How to Size Your Skipping Rope

 - People who are 155 to 175 cm, you should go for a rope that is 259 cm long.
 This is considered a medium rope.

 - Those who are 175 to 191 cm, should choose a rope length that is 274 cm long.
 This is considered a large rope.

 - If you are 191 to 200 cm, then you should choose a rope that is 297 cm long.
-This is considered an extra large rope.
+This is considered an extra-large rope.

-If you are on the border line between two of the height categories above, you should generally opt for the next length up.
+If you are on the borderline between two of the height categories above, you should generally opt for the next length up.
 The slightly longer skipping rope length will allow you to better perform more advanced exercises and tricks.
 The slightly longer skipping ropes can also be adjusted later to be reduced as your technique and skills improve.

 Once you have the Rope

-Once you receive your skipping rope, you will want to take the rope out of the package and place your foot on the middle of it.
+Once you receive your skipping rope, you will want to take the rope out of the package and place your foot in the middle of it.
 Now pull the handles up toward your armpit.
 If the rope is the right length for you, the start of the handles will be right at the level of your armpits.
 It is ok if it is a little lower (but not lower than your chest).